Linguistic areas of the Americas

 The indigenous languages of the Americas form various linguistic areas or Sprachbunds that share various common (areal) traits.
+The following list of linguistic areas is primarily based on Campbell (1997, 2024).

 Overview

 The languages of the Americas often can be grouped together into linguistic areas or Sprachbunds (also known as convergence areas).
 The linguistic areas identified so far deserve more research to determine their validity.
 Knowing about Sprachbunds helps historical linguists differentiate between shared areal traits and true genetic relationship.
 The pioneering work on American areal linguistics was a dissertation by Joel Sherzer, which was published as Sherzer (1976).

-In American Indian Languages: the Historical Linguistics of Native America, Lyle Campbell also lists over 20 linguistic areas, many of which are still hypothetical.
+Lyle Campbell (1997) lists over 20 linguistic areas, many of which are still hypothetical.

 Note: Some linguistic areas may overlap with others.

 Lexical diffusion

 Pache, et al. (2016) note that the word ‘dog’ is shared across various unrelated language families of the Americas, and use this word as a case study of lexical diffusion due to trade and contact.

 In California, identical roots for ‘dog’ are found in: